 Even though I never could have guessed all the work that comes with keeping a home, I also never could have guessed how much I could see my housework become a blessing to others.

-I know my efforts are helping their lives, and even if my hard work isn’t always recognized, I can find satisfaction and rest in the fact that I’m working hard to glorify God – not myself.
+I know my efforts are helping their lives, and even if my hard work isn’t always recognized, I can find satisfaction and rest in the fact that I’m working hard to glorify God and love my family– not myself.

 What are some things you never expected about homemaking?